Learn more about study options at UC and start your international study journey.

 Exciting news for UC!

-The University of Canberra is welcoming a new and inspiring Vice-Chancellor and President starting in 2025: former Labor Party leader, Bill Shorten.
+The University of Canberra is welcoming an inspiring new Vice-Chancellor and President starting in 2025: former Labor Party leader, Bill Shorten.

-Honourable Bill Shorten MP has worked in parliament for 17 years, holding vital positions in the Labor Party such as Parliamentary Secretary for Disabilities and Children’s Services, Minister for the National Disability Insurance Scheme and Leader of the Opposition throughout his career.
+The Honourable Bill Shorten MP has worked in Parliament for 17 years, holding vital positions in the Labor Party such as Parliamentary Secretary for Disabilities and Children’s Services, Minister for the National Disability Insurance Scheme (NDIS), Minister for Education and Leader of the Opposition throughout his career.

 As a senior member of the Labor Government, Mr Shorten was influential in securing a number of historic Labor reforms including establishing the